You may get Housing Benefit if:

 - you’re subject to immigration control and your granted leave states that you can’t claim public funds

-You can’t get Housing Benefit and Universal Credit at the same time (unless you’re in certain kinds of supported housing).
+You usually can’t get Housing Benefit and Universal Credit at the same time (unless you’re in certain kinds of supported housing).

 If your circumstances change